Hugius/FabiEngine3D/FabiEngine3D/README.md

 ## Animation editor
 ![model](engine/readme/animation_editor.png)
-- You can create, edit, delete animations that can be appied to **models** during gameplay or in the scene editor
+- You can create, edit, delete animations that can be applied to **models** with scripting or in the scene editor
 - You can select a **preview model** for the animation playback
 - An animation consists of 1 or more **keyframes**
 - Every keyframe has a different **target** transformation